Olunowoade01/AWS-resources-with-function/README.md

 This function leverages arrays to loop through a collection of department names, dynamically creating unique bucket names for departments such as Marketing, Sales, HR, Operations, and Media.

 Through this simulation, the project provides hands-on experience in resource automation, script debugging, and understanding AWS CLI commands.
 It offers a cost-free learning approach by running locally, making it an excellent resource for beginners and professionals alike.

+Error Handling: The project demonstrates how to handle errors in shell scripting, such as checking for existing resources before attempting to create them.
+Automation: Automating AWS resource creation reduces manual effort and ensures consistency.
+Learning Opportunity: This project provides hands-on experience in resource automation, script debugging, and understanding AWS CLI commands.
+Through this simulation, the project offers a cost-free learning approach by running locally, making it an excellent resource for beginners and professionals alike.